fhumbertodf/dicionario/Textos4.md

 Not too many people around here use horses for transportation.
 They used to use horses for transportation in theolddays.
 If you wantto travel very far away, you have to goon a train, a plane, or a boat.
-If you are in a hurry, itis bestto take a plane.
+If you are in a hurry, it is bestto take a plane.
 Planes fly through the air very fast.
 Trains goa long the tracks.
 Sometimes I can hear the train whistle from my house.